Mark W. Alexander

 To learn more about Crisis Navigation and how you can better prepare yourself, please click our Crisis Navigation link.

 Professional and Community Recognition

 In 2012, Mark was named to Georgia Trend magazine’s prestigious list of “Legal Elites.”
 He also serves on the State Bar of Georgia’s Board of Governors and is the former president of the Gainesville-Northeastern Bar Association.
-He currently serves on the Magistrate Judge Merit Selection Panel for the U.S. Northern District.
+He formerly served on the Magistrate Judge Merit Selection Panel for the U.S. Northern District.

 Recognized through the years for his leadership and community service, he was named Gainesville-Hall County’s Young Man of the Year in 1999 and the Gainesville Jaycee of the Year in 1998.
 Mark and his wife Michele also were honored as members of the 2011 class of Leadership Georgia.

 Among his many community activities, Mark has served on the Church Council for Gainesville First United Methodist Church, where his wife Michele leads a music ministry program.
 He also has served on the board of directors for the Greater Hall Chamber of Commerce and its Vision 2030 program.

 Mark holds an undergraduate degree from Clemson University and a law degree from the Walter F. George School of Law at Mercer University.
 He has completed studies of advanced trial advocacy techniques with the American Association for Justice and in negotiation strategies through the Harvard Negotiation Project.